Multiply the harvest by giving toward the $1 million match! Give Now!

 Personal Application

 I can remember the Lord pulling me back from a highly fruitful ministry into a season of rest.
 I was so perplexed and wondered what I had done wrong.
 I can remember the counsel of a dear friend allowing me to see that there are indeed times when God ushers us into seasons of rest and healing to prepare for the next season of advancement.
+It’s like He pulls back the bow in order to shoot the arrow even further!

+Jesus, pour out Your grace on those in seasons of waiting.
+They may be longing for You to release to them what You are calling them to in this next chapter, or release them to take more ground in their current calling.
+We choose to trust You with the timing and the process.
 I pray for grace upon grace to cooperate with Holy Spirit and to receive both comfort and encouragement during this season.
 Give them words to anchor their hearts in holding onto Your faithfulness and Your promise that You will fulfill Your purposes for them, declares the Lord (Psalm 138:8).
 As they wait on the Lord, renew their strength, give them fresh vision, and restore their soul.
 In the merciful name of Jesus, amen.

 Explore More: